prometheus/proposals/proposals/0086-semconv-internal-telemetry.md

 ## Goals

-* [Required] One machine-readable registry describes every metric Prometheus exposes.
+* [Required] One machine-readable registry describes every Prometheus-owned metric, in the sense fixed under Scope.
 The Go code stops being a second source of truth.
 * [Required] No hand-written metric descriptors.
 Instrumentation code comes from the registry.
 * [Required] Generated documentation, which therefore cannot drift.
 * [Required] A CI check that catches drift between the registry and the binary, with no OTel Collector and no Weaver binary in the test path.
-* [Required] Stability (`development`, `stable`, `deprecated`) as a schema field, so lifecycle changes are reviewable.
+* [Required] Maturity (`development`, `stable`) and structured deprecation as schema fields, so lifecycle changes are reviewable.
 * [Nice to have] A base for multi-language generation and ecosystem tooling built on the same registry.

 ### Audience